nixworks/public/news/2013/04/6/index.md

 ##### Tokyo Electric Power Company
 ### [Tokyo Electric Power Company says that it is moving tons of highly radioactive water from a temporary storage tank to another after detecting signs of leakage at the Fukushima Daiichi Nuclear Power Plant in Futaba District of Fukushima Prefecture, Japan. ](/news/2013/04/6/tokyo-electric-power-company-says-that-it-is-moving-tons-of-highly-radioactive-water-from-a-temporary-storage-tank-to-another-after-detectin.md)
-_Context: Fukushima Daiichi Nuclear Power Plant, Tokyo Electric Power Company, Fukushima Prefecture, radioactive, Japan, Futaba District_
+_Context: Japan, Fukushima Prefecture, radioactive, Futaba District, Fukushima Daiichi Nuclear Power Plant, Tokyo Electric Power Company_

 ##### 2013 Thane building collapse
 ### [2013 Thane building collapse: Rescuers in India end the search for survivors of a building collapse which killed 74 people in the city of Thane on April 4. ](/news/2013/04/6/2013-thane-building-collapse-rescuers-in-india-end-the-search-for-survivors-of-a-building-collapse-which-killed-74-people-in-the-city-of-th.md)